andrew-ayers/arduino/state_machines/README.md

 ### About ###

 Basic state machine examples and experiments.
-Mostly here to help others understand how a state machine works and is built in code for the Arduino.
+Mostly here to help others understand how a state machine works and is built using the Arduino.

 * Unless otherwise specified, all code is licensed as GPLv3 (http://www.gnu.org/licenses/gpl-3.0.en.html)
 * No guarantees that any of the code will compile properly or work at all!